th2-net/th2-bom/README.md

 If you upgrade the **MINOR** version of BOM your code still will compile and keep working with components which are using BOM with same MAJOR and same or previous MINOR versions.
 Also, you became able to call API that was added in the current MINOR version.

-If you upgrade the **MAJOR** version of BOM your codec might not compile anymore because some components can have changes that breaks backward compatibility.
+If you upgrade the **MAJOR** version of BOM your code might not compile anymore because some components can have changes that breaks backward compatibility.
 You might need to change your code to make it compile again.
 Also, you might need to change some logic in your script/component (it depends on changes made in the dependencies that you use).